 Once the resource is identified, then the definition can be created.
-The full list of possible definition settings is covered in the drift documentation, but a general definition will identify the base directory to monitor, set some rules about what files or subdirectories to ignore (like log files), and set an interval or frequency for drift detection scans.
+A general definition will identify the base directory to monitor, set some rules about what files or subdirectories to ignore (like log files), and set an interval or frequency for drift detection scans.